Dynamic Motion: Controversies and performances

 Both Dynamic Motion and its encores have elicited outrage, confusion, and outright violence at his various concerts, with several notable incidents.

 New York

 On March 31, 1922, Cowell appeared as a guest in Carl Ruggles's lecture on modern music at the Whitney Studio Club in Greenwich Village, New York City.
 Louise Vermont, writing in the Greenwich Villager, contributed this account:

 Then [Ruggles] introduced an American composer, who, according to Mr. Ruggles, "had something original to say with guts in it," Mr. Henry Cowell.
 Cowell said it with a wallop.
 One piano sounded like six of them.
 People stood up and watched this little fellow while the rolling sound wrapped them round and overwhelmed them with its dynamic force.
 For a closing number Cowell played one of his amazing compositions which he calls Dynamic Motion.
-At the finish of it three women lay in a dead faint in the aisle and no less then ten men had refreshed themselves from the left hip.
+At the finish of it three women lay in a dead faint in the aisle and no less than ten men had refreshed themselves from the left hip.